 Check the information in the booth if there is any before making a call.

 Typically, you can avoid the worst of high charges by picking a payphone booth branded by a major carrier.
 Unfortunately, there are fewer and fewer phone booths now, and every year 10% of them are disabled.
 Most major phone companies are selling their phone booths to smaller firms that specialize in the niche market.

-You may find there are courtesy phones available at airports and similar places for making local calls for a taxi or similar traveller services.
-Look out for these so you may not need to use a pay phone.
-These are often brightly colored and don’t have dials, they just ring up the airport parking lot or hotel reservation desk, in other words you can only call one number with these phones.
+You may find there are courtesy phones available at airports and similar places for making local calls for a taxi or similar traveler services.
+Look out for these so you may not need to use a payphone.
+These are often brightly colored and don’t have dials, they just ring up the airport parking lot or hotel reservation desk, in other words, you can only call one number with these phones.

 Pre-paid phone cards

 Many telephone service providers offer pre-paid phone cards that can be used from pay phones or ordinary telephones.
 While most cards purchased are good for calling anywhere, some, especially those provided by not-so-known providers specialize in providing call rates to some countries more than others so it's good to look at the poster associated with the phone card you plan to purchase to see if your home country will get some of the lowest rates.

 Access to these services is often through a toll-free telephone number that can be called from most phones without charge.
 (Be aware that some pay phones and hotel phones charge for toll-free calls.)

 These providers may be exploiting regulatory loopholes in telephone rates, so read the fine print to see when and how you can get the lowest rates - there may be particular times or days that the rates apply.
 The current lowest-cost prepaid cards are available at US warehouse clubs Costco and Sam's Club (co-branded with AT&T and MCI, respectively) at under 3 cents per domestic minute.
 These cards also feature excellent international rates.